Policy document

 29.4

-For applicants owed a housing duty under Part 7 of the Housing Act 1996, a Senior Officer within the Housing Advice Team will make a decision on whether the final offer of accommodation was suitable, considering any additional information provided by the applicant and whether, as a result of a refusal of the final offer, the housing duty owed to the applicant will be discharged.
+For applicants owed a housing duty under Part 7 of the Housing Act 1996; in assessing suitability of a final offer of accommodation, consideration will be given to relevant legislation and guidance.
+Applicants will have the right to request a review of the suitability of any offer of accommodation offered to discharge a duty under s.189(b) to s.193(c) and s.195.
 Applicants should be advised of their right to request a review having accepted an offer, as this secures the accommodation whilst the review is considered.

 30.1